Cannabis Legalization; A Cause for Good?

 This has created a strange situation where legal cannabis growing (and conversely, punishment for illegal growing) even differs between neighboring states.

 For example, Colorado law offers no distinction between homegrown cannabis for medicinal use or recreational purposes and yet is abutted on all sides (bar one) with states where it is illegal to grow cannabis even for medicinal use.

-Let’s take Wyoming as an example; the state borders Colorado, where cannabis is legal to use for both recreational and medicinal purposes (in fact, it is even legal for individuals to grow six cannabis plants for personal or commercial use), and yet in Wyoming growing cannabis for any reason (medical or otherwise) is illegal.
+Let’s take Wyoming as an example; the state borders Colorado, where cannabis is legal to use for both recreational and medicinal purposes (in fact, it is even legal for individuals to grow six cannabis plants hydroponically or using soil for personal or commercial use), and yet in Wyoming growing cannabis for any reason (medical or otherwise) is illegal.